mfikes/ambient/README.md

 (main.core/evaluate "(library.core/my-inc 10 12)" prn)
 ```

-will cause
+will cause this to be printed:

 ```
 WARNING: Wrong number of args (2) passed to library.core/my-inc at line 1
 ```

-to be printed.

 The above illustrates what happens when you don't have the analyzer cache present for a namespace and how to fix it using `cljs.js/load-analysis-cache!`.
 If you know that you will always want to load the cache upon startup, you can simply things, making use of an optional second argument to `cljs.js/empty-state` to load this cache at initialization time: